immense/immybox/README.md

 Check out [http://immybox.js.org/](http://immybox.js.org/) to get a quick idea of how it works and how to use it.

+### IE integration

+Since IE does not support the modern [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event) constructor, we suggest using a [polyfill](https://github.com/Financial-Times/polyfill-service/blob/master/polyfills/Event/polyfill.js) to use immybox on IE.

+This allows the immybox codebase to remain concise and up-to-date with modern browser APIs.

 ## Installation

 Immybox is available in the bower repository.
 To install it in your bower enabled project, just do: